anuragrudra81/Project2/wp-content/plugins/woocommerce-currency-switcher/readme.txt

-=== FOX - Currency Switcher Professional for WooCommerce ===
+=== WOOCS - Currency Switcher for WooCommerce Professional ===
 Contributors: RealMag777
 Donate link: https://pluginus.net/affiliate/woocommerce-currency-switcher
 Tags: woocommerce, currency, switcher, currency switcher, converter, user role, role based pricing Requires at least: 4.9.0
-Tested up to: 6.4
+Tested up to: 6.1
 Requires PHP: 7.2
-Stable tag: 1.4.1.7
+Stable tag: trunk

-FOX - Currency Switcher Professional for WooCommerce (former name is WOOCS) is free currency plugin for woocommerce and multi currency shop that allows to switch products prices and pay in the selected currency
+WooCommerce Currency Switcher Professional is free currency plugin for woocommerce and multi currency shop that allows to switch products prices and pay in the selected currency

 == Description ==

-**FOX - Currency Switcher Professional for WooCommerce** (former name is WOOCS) is free WooCommerce multi currency switcher plugin for woocommerce, that allows your site visitors switch products prices currencies according to set currencies rates in the real time and pay in the selected currency (optionally).
-FOX is multi currency plugin that allows to add any currency to WooCommerce store.
+**WOOCS - WooCommerce Currency Switcher Professional** is free WooCommerce multi currency switcher plugin for woocommerce, that allows your site visitors switch products prices currencies according to set currencies rates in the real time and pay in the selected currency (optionally).
+WOOCS is multi currency plugin that allows to add any currency to WooCommerce store.
 Ideal solution to make the serious WooCommerce store site in multiple currencies!

-FOX is woo currency tool and available as shortcode **[[woocs]](https://currency-switcher.com/shortcode/woocs/)** so as the widget.
+WOOCS is woo currency tool and available as shortcode **[[woocs]](https://currency-switcher.com/shortcode/woocs/)** so as the widget.

 List of supported currencies: [https://en.wikipedia.org/wiki/ISO_4217#Active_codes](https://en.wikipedia.org/wiki/ISO_4217#Active_codes)